plone/documentation/manage/upgrading/version_specific_migration/p25_to_p30_upgrade/updating_addons_p30.rst

     from Products.CMFCore.TypesTool import FactoryTypeInformation

 instead, and you should be good to go.
 This change should work all the way back to Plone 2.1.

-For a live example, see "DataGridField changeset 7901":http://dev.plone.org/archetypes/changeset/7901.

 Update your workflows to use GenericSetup profiles
 ==================================================